Hiking through the woods one morning in late May, a number of wildflowers starting to fade along the trail.

 Surprisingly to me though, a very few, upon learning its origin, no longer held the same opinion of the image.
 They viewed it as only a weed, and missed the brilliance and optimism the dandelion offered.

 To bring forth the optimism of this dandelion, rather than showing the entire flower head, I chose to off-set the center.

 This allows the “action” of the flower’s center to first capture the attention of the viewer.
-The radiating lines away from the center then offers many other locations to explore.
+The radiating lines away from the center offers many other locations to explore.